🐶🌞 When the sun becomes a burden

 And us?

-We can help them not only survive this summer—but also experience it with ease . 💛
+We can help them not only to get through this summer – but to experience it with ease alongside us . 💛

 The biggest summer challenges for dogs